-The City is currently negotiating nine labor agreements that are due to expire on June 30, 2005.
-These groups include Staff Nurses, Nurse Managers, Automotive Machinists, Claims Investigators, Attorneys, Deputy Sheriffs, Institutional Police, Probation Officers, and Interns and Residents.
+In 2005, the City negotiated one-year contracts consistent with the pattern negotiated in 2004 for eight labor agreements that were due to expire on June 30, 2005.
+These groups include Staff Nurses, Nurse Managers, Automotive Machinists, Claims Investigators, Attorneys, Institutional Police, Probation Officers, and Interns and Residents.

-Of the unions covered under Charter Section A8.590-1, the City continues negotiations with the Paramedics, whose contract expires on June 30, 2005.
+Of the unions covered under Charter Section A8.590-1, the City continues negotiations with the Paramedics and Deputy Sheriffs, whose contracts expired on June 30, 2005.
 The Police, Police Management, Fire and Fire Management contracts do not have reopener provisions and will expire on June 30, 2007.